redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 1) Include the AAP Manifest

-You have three options to use the Manifest during the deployment.
+You have two options to use the Manifest during the deployment.

 a.
 You can put the Manifest file into the `provisioner` folder of the cloned repo (with the exact name `manifest.zip`), so: `<your-git-clone-path>/provisioner/manifest.zip`